alvas-education-foundation/Dr.Sm.Badhusha/README.md

 **15.7.20 Python Program for Sieve of Eratosthenes**

-**16.7.20 Python Program to Check if binary representation is palind.7.20Python Program for Basic Euclidean algorithms**
+**16.7.20 Python Program to Check if binary representation is palind**

 **17.7.20 Python Program for Extended Euclidean algorithms**